Navy leaders recommend reinstating captain fired after raising coronavirus concerns

 Modly resigned after he ridiculed and then apologized to Crozier.

-His stinging remarks about Crozier, broadcast over the loudspeakers on the Roosevelt, an aircraft carrier with a crew of nearly 5,000, drew criticism from lawmakers and disapproval from President Donald Trump.
+His stinging remarks about Crozier, broadcast over the loudspeakers on the Roosevelt, an aircraft carrier with a crew of nearly 5,000, drew criticism from lawmakers, and President Donald Trump said he might get involved.